PROJECT: Choosing the best tools for climate compatible development planning

-The project has been guided by a Steering Group of experts from a range of climate and development initiatives.
-The project is being delivered with support from organisations in the Co-ordinated Low Emissions Assistance Network (CLEAN).
+The project was guided by a Steering Group of experts from a range of climate and development initiatives.
+The project was delivered with support from organisations in the Co-ordinated Low Emissions Assistance Network (CLEAN).
 This network aims to improve communication and coordination of national and international organisations that are assisting developing countries with preparation and implementation of comprehensive low emission development plans and strategies.
 Find out more about CLEAN here.

 Photo credit: United Nations Photo Flickr.